Overlooked by many travelers, Civitavecchia Cruise Port is more than just a cruise port or a gateway to Rome.

 - Hotel Traiano – this hotel offers a complimentary shuttle transfer to the port.
 Ask the concierge for help booking this when you check in.
 They will also help with airport transfers if you contact them before you leave home.

 How to see spend one day in Civitavecchia

 Civitavecchia is a charming, small town, and, as the center of the cruise industry in and out of Rome, has one of Italy’s busiest cruise ports.

-It makes perfect sense to spend the day in Civitavecchia and at least one night before embarking on your cruise.
-Forget the stress of transferring from Rome, 80 km away on cruise departure day.
-Instead, check into one of Civitavecchia’s hotels, enjoy a leisurely day and evening, and wake up refreshed and ready to board your cruise ship, docked just a few minutes away.
+It makes perfect sense to spend the day in Civitavecchia at least one night before embarking on your cruise.
+Forget the stress of transferring from Rome, 80 km away, on cruise departure day.
+Instead, check into one of Civitavecchia’s hotels, enjoy a leisurely day and evening, and wake up refreshed and ready to board your cruise ship, just a few minutes away.

-From the fort, walk towards Civitavecchia’s cathedral, the Cathedral of San Francesco d’Assisi, on Piazza Vittorio Emanuele.
+Walk towards Civitavecchia’s cathedral, the Cathedral of San Francesco d’Assisi, from the fort, on Piazza Vittorio Emanuele.
 It is beautifully restored and free to go inside.

 Civitavecchia is packed with food markets and restaurants.
-The main market, Mercato Di Civitavecchia, on Piazza Regina Margherita, is a great place to sample local produce.
+The primary market, Mercato Di Civitavecchia, on Piazza Regina Margherita, is a great place to sample local produce.